 “Great orchestras, choirs, and bands have been a hallmark of fine music education, but if you offer keyboard, guitar, and songwriting classes in addition to the classic repertoire, a wider variety of students’ musical needs are met,” said Robert Cutietta, Dean of USC Thornton.
 “If schools offer wider musical options, music education will be transformed to better meet the needs of the contemporary world.”

 Inclusivity goes beyond the range of musical genres.
 A genuinely inclusive classroom is one that is respectful of present diversity, adapts to the needs of all learners, and provides opportunities for collaboration between students.

-Students in Thornton’s Music Teaching & Learning program took classes in the Rossier School of Education’s award-winning Master’s of Arts in Teaching program and learn skills for teaching diversity.
+Students in Thornton’s Music Teaching & Learning program took classes in the Rossier School of Education to learn skills for teaching diversity.
 Courses in the Music Teaching & Learning program address many of these issues.

 3. Focus on Engagement

 Many music teachers have the extraordinary opportunity to have a meaningful impact on their students’ musical journeys and keep their minds in healthy shape.
 Music is a gift, but it’s one that has to be readily accepted by the giftee.
 You can’t force music on an unwilling student.
 Tastes vary widely, and it can be a daunting task to execute an educational and cohesive curriculum that’s engaging and responsive to individual interests.

 For USC Thornton alumni Ryan Williams, engaging his students means scouring the internet for film scores and catering to his students’ interests.